mozilla/fhwr-unflattener/README.md

-fhwr-unflattener servers the Firefox Hardware Report dataset in the format the [ensemble-transposer](https://github.com/mozilla/ensemble-transposer) expects.
+fhwr-unflattener serves the Firefox Hardware Report dataset in the format the [ensemble-transposer](https://github.com/mozilla/ensemble-transposer) expects.

 Eventually, we want the Firefox Hardware Report data to be formatted this way by